Yoast/developer/docs/shopify/integrations.md

 ## Changes in the Yoast SEO for Shopify schema

-For Loox, Ali Reviews and Opinews integrations, an extra piece `aggregateRating` is addedd to the schema on product pages.
+For Loox, Ali Reviews and Opinews integrations, an extra property `aggregateRating` is added to the schema on product pages.

-Here is an example of how the new schema piece looks:
+Here is an example of how the new schema property looks:

 <YoastSchemaExample>
 {`{